hsinghweb/eag-v2-s2/README.md

 - The extension uses Chrome Storage to securely store your API key
 - Quiz progress is saved locally
 - API calls are rate-limited based on Gemini's free tier limits
+- Convert any generated course plan into an actionable TODO list (one active list stored, progress tracked with checkboxes)